-Neapolitan ice cream, if you’ve been living under a rock, is a mix of chocolate, vanilla and strawberry ice cream flavours, all layered together.
+This is a mix of chocolate, vanilla and strawberry ice cream flavors, all layered together.
 The principle for this body scrub is the same, and uses various dyes and fragrance oils to achieve this effect.

 I love how once you’re done with one layer, you have a whole new one below with a different fragrance and look to it.
 It’s a lot of fun, and definitely a skin care product that your teenage girls will absolutely love!
 They’ll probably have a great time helping out with this DIY body scrub recipe as well, so totally get them involved if they’re feeling creative.